 Let’s dive in.

-If you want to increase engagement on Facebook, the first thing you should do is get to know your followers.
-You need to understand what type of content they relate to and what really gets them excited enough to interact with your updates?
+If you want to know how to increase engagement on Facebook, you should first get to know your followers.
+You need to understand what type of content your target audience relates to and what gets them excited enough to interact with your updates.

-A good place to start is your Facebook Page Insights data.
-Here you’ll find heaps of information about your audience such as which posts they like the most if they prefer video over text posts, and more.
+An excellent place to start is your Facebook Page Insights data.
+Here you’ll find heaps of information about your audience, such as which formats they like the most if they prefer video posts over text posts, and more.

-Once you’ve studied this information you can make an informed decision on what to post to maximize engagement.
+Once you’ve studied this information, you can decide what to post to increase engagement.

 People don’t like being sold to.
-So if you’re sharing content that reads like a sales pitch you won’t see positive results.
+If you’re sharing content on any social media platform that reads like a sales pitch, you won’t see positive results.

-Truth is, people use social media to escape and distract themselves.
-They want to consume content that entertains, informs, and delights them.
+The truth is that people use social media to escape and distract themselves.
+They want to consume content that entertains, informs, and delights them, not endless Facebook ads.

-Build-A-Bear Workshop does a great job with this.
+Build-A-Bear Workshop does a great job with this social media marketing campaign.
 They clearly understand that their audience enjoys a bit of light-hearted fun, and by using a trending meme, they’ve managed to put their own spin on it while promoting their brand.

 Just look at the engagement on that!